 - Muscle tone.
 Passively flex and extend the limbs and pick up the child to assess muscle tone and control.
 Is there any asymmetry between sides?
 Does the head flop on being lifted?
 Do tone and muscle control feel normal for a baby of this age?
 Cerebral palsy is associated with spasticity eventually but at an early stage flaccidity is present.

 - Try to get the child to walk.
 Put the child down on his or her feet, at first keeping some control over the body.
 Does the child bear weight, or nearly do so, or does he or she flop down?
 Can the child stand with support but not unaided?
 Hold the child standing, facing towards the mother and encourage him or her to walk a few steps to her.
 Make encouraging and congratulatory noises.
 Is the mother spontaneously doing this too?

 - Test the plantar (Babinski) response.
 The plantar response is extensor at birth but, by the time the child is ready to walk, the neural pathways should have become myelinated and the response should be flexor.

 A full developmental assessment is a very intricate and time-consuming task.
-A GP should be able to do a few basic tests and should learn the "feel" of a normal or abnormal baby, but full assessment is best left to those with the skills, the training and the time.
+A GP should be able to do a few basic tests and should learn the 'feel' of a normal or abnormal baby, but full assessment is best left to those with the skills, the training and the time.

 If the delay in walking is isolated, with no other developmental delays noted, the only investigation required is a creatinine phosphokinase (CPK), also known as creatinine kinase (CK), level to exclude muscular dystrophy.
-If cerebral palsy is suspected, the child may need further investigations such as brain imaging to identify the extent of damage or to rule out rare or potentially treatable causes.

-This largely depends on the underlying causes - follow links.
+This largely depends on the underlying causes.

 - If the child reached all other milestones normally and seems on the verge of achieving this one: review in one month and, if the child can walk, that is fine.
 If not, refer.